gquere/linux_backdooring/README.md

 Goals
 =====

-Goal for the attacker:
+Goal for the red team:

 * leave a means to come back as root on the machine: remote backdoor
 * leaves as little logs as possible

-Goal for the defender:
+Goal for the blue team:

 * find out ASAP if a backdoor has been inserted

 Assumptions:

-* attacker is root
+* red team is root
-* attacker cannot stop protections already in place
+* red team cannot stop protections already in place
-* attacker cannot produce very advanced exploits (fake FS information, rootkit ...)
+* red team cannot produce very advanced exploits (fake FS information, rootkit ...)

 Kernel
 ======
 Module
 ------
+Red team:

-Add a module.
+* Add a module.

+Blue team:

-=> Sign kernel modules
+* Sign kernel modules
-=> Forbid module loading after boot
+* Forbid module loading after boot

 Kernel itself
 -------------

+Blue team:

 => Kernel signing?
 => Investigate unscheduled reboots